JackSzwergold/Writing/memories/Going to “The Computer Center” to Check Out Some Games.md

 ***

-*Atari 400 Bullshit (Part 2) (c) Copyright by Jack Szwergold; written on December 27, 2017.
+*Going to “The Computer Center” to Check Out Some Games (c) Copyright by Jack Szwergold; written on December 27, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*